sheinsight/shineout/site/pages/components/Datum.List/en.md

 <code name="prediction" />

 ### disabled *function(d):bool*
 Determines whether data items are disabled.
-If true is returned, the add and remove functions will ignore this data.
+If true, the add and remove functions will ignore this item.

 <code name="disabled" />

 ### value *array | string*
-The initial value can be Array or String.
+The initial value.

 ## Methods

 ### getValue *function():array|string*
-Get the current value.
+Get the current values.
 Return array or string depending on the separator setting.

 ### setValue *function(array|string)*
 Set the value.
 The new value will replace the current value.

 ### add *function(array|object)*
 Add data.
-The value is the original data before being formatted, a single line, or a set of data.
+The value is the original data before being formatted.

 ### remove *function(array|object)*
 Remove data.
-The value is the original data before being formatted, a single line, or a set of data.
+The value is the original data before being formatted.

 ### clear *function*
-Clear data.
+Clear all data.